exadel-inc/esl/eslint/README.md

 }
 ```

-You can choose whether to treat these deprecations as warnings or errors by setting the rule values to either "warn" or "error" as per your project's requirements.
+You can choose whether to treat these deprecations as warnings or errors by setting the rule values to either `warn` or `error` as per your project's requirements.

-Additionally, you can use the default settings provided by the plugin, where all rules are set to "warn" by extending the default configuration:
+Additionally, you can use the default settings provided by the plugin, where all rules are set to `warn` by extending the default configuration:

 ```json
 {